zannloo/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to mark a specific task
+1. User requests to mark a specific task.
 2. ProfBook marks task based on given index, display updates to show as marked.

    Use case ends.

 **Extensions**

 * 2a.
-The Index provided is invalid
+The Index provided is invalid.
     * 2a1.
 ProfBook shows an error message.

       Use case resumes at step 1.

-**Use case: Unmark task**
+**Use case: Un-mark task**

 **MSS**

-1. User requests to unmark a specific task
+1. User requests to un-mark a specific task.
-2. ProfBook unmarks task based on given index, display updates to show as unmarked.
+2. ProfBook un-marks task based on given index, display updates to show as unmarked.

    Use case ends.

 **Extensions**

 * 2a.
-The Index provided is invalid
+The Index provided is invalid.
     * 2a1.
 ProfBook shows an error message.

       Use case resumes at step 1.